impresspages-plugins/SubscriptionExample/readme.md

 Adoption to your needs
 ----------------------

-Analyse SiteController.php and Event.php source
+Read comments in Event.php and SiteController.php